Chapter 1. Introduction to the Red Hat Quay Operator

 ObjectBucketClaimKubernetes API which is provided by Noobaa/RHOCS

-- route: Provides an external entrypoint to the Quay registry from outside OpenShift
+- route: Provides an external entrypoint to the Red Hat Quay registry from outside of OpenShift Container Platform

 - monitoring: Features include a Grafana dashboard, access to individual metrics, and alerting to notify for frequently restarting Quay pods

-- tls: Configures whether Red Hat Quay or OpenShift handles TLS
+- tls: Configures whether Red Hat Quay or OpenShift Container Platform handles SSL/TLS

-The Operator will handle any required configuration and installation work needed for Red Hat Quay to use the managed components.
-If the opinionated deployment performed by the Quay Operator is unsuitable for your environment, you can provide the Operator with
+The Red Hat Quay Operator handles any required configuration and installation work needed for Red Hat Quay to use the managed components.
+If the opinionated deployment performed by the Red Hat Quay Operator is unsuitable for your environment, you can provide the Red Hat Quay Operator with

 unmanaged resources (overrides) as described in the following sections.